 You’ll learn to ‘knock back’ your dough, then create focaccia and pizza to cook in our traditional wood-fired oven.

 Once your dough has proved, you’ll master the art of shaping and baking your loaf to perfection.

-We’ll take a break for lunch, which will include your homemade pizzas and other local, seasonal produce.
+We’ll take a break for lunch, which will include your homemade pizzas and other local, seasonal produce prepared by the kitchen.